Music Production and Engineering Major

 Through classroom emphasis on artistic and professional excellence and exposure to resident and visiting professionals, the student will develop an informed and critical aesthetic vision.
 He or she will learn to define quality using both musical and technical criteria and to apply those criteria to his/her own work and to that of others.
 The student will learn to work effectively with others in the wide range of circumstances typically found in the recording and production professions through participation as engineer and producer on various projects, and by interacting effectively with musicians on these projects.
 The student will acquire sufficient knowledge of the principles and practices of engineering methodology and creative production techniques to permit him/her to adapt quickly and effectively to the rapidly changing technology and stylistic genres in the discipline over the years.

 The music production and engineering graduate will be prepared to enter the contemporary music production field as an effective professional in a number of roles.
 It should be noted that admission to the music production and engineering major is competitive and based on musicianship, prior academic record, and aptitude.
 Students apply for acceptance to this major after their first or second semester at Berklee.
-Applications are accepted at the beginning of Fall and Spring semesters online at the department's website.
+Applications are accepted online at the beginning of fall and spring semesters; please see answers to frequently asked questions about applying to the MP&E major here.
 Prospective students indicating preference for this major will be sent detailed information by the Office of Admissions.

 Upon completion of a major in music production and engineering, students will:

-- Apply knowledge of complex analog and digital audio systems
+- apply knowledge of complex analog and digital audio systems; and

-Download the music production and engineering concentrate courses.
+Download the music production and engineering concentrate courses below.
 Students are strongly encouraged to verify their course requirements with the Office of the Registrar.